pasbi/ommpfritt/README.md

 ### Tools
 - object selection: select in viewport and rotate, move or scale* along common center of all selected objects
 - point-level: select in viewport and rotate, move or scale* along common center of all selected points.
 Works fine even if many path-objects are selected.
+- optinally transform axes only.
+Re-set the origin of the object without affecting its geometry.
 - brush-select: select points as if you were painting

 ## Contributing